-The Hala Sultan Tekke is the third holiest pilgrimage site in the Muslim world, following the Ka'ba and Muhammad's grave, both in Mecca.
+For the Muslim community of Cyprus, the Hala Sultan Tekke is a sacred pilgrimage site.
 The tekke sits to the south of the city of Larnaca on the shore of the Salt Lake, on a site with evidence of Archaic, Roman, Classical and Ottoman remains.
 The complex includes a mosque, a tomb widely believed to belong to Hala Sultan (also known as Ummu Haram), sister of the Prophet's foster mother, a cemetery, and living quarters for men and women.

 Hala Sultan died at the site of the tekke in 647 or 649/26 or 28 AH, and a tomb was later constructed at the site.
 Arabic and Ottoman sources begin to mention the tomb in the latter half of the seventeenth century, and the türbe surrounding the tomb was built in 1760/1174 AH.
 The mosque is built in the classical Ottoman style directly in front of the türbe, and was started by Es-Seyyid Mehmet Emin Efendi, muhassil of Cyprus, and completed in November 1817/1232 AH.